 Note that the [Compute] button will be grayed out until the user has selected a subbasin.

-The following sections describe the Compute CN command and how to interact with the above dialog box.
+The following sections describe how to use the Compute CN command and interact with the above dialog box.

 The Select Subbasins section includes a table that lists all the subbasins contained within the current scenario.

 The user can select the subbasins for which the curve number value is to be computed.
 If a subbasin is already selected on the Map View prior to running this command, the same subbasin will be shown selected within the table.

 Alternatively, the user can click the [Pick] button to interactively select the subbasins from the Map View.
 Clicking on the [Pick] button will cause the dialog box to temporarily disappear, allowing the user to select HEC-HMS subbasins from the Map View.
 Upon returning to the Compute CN dialog box, the total number of selected subbasins will be displayed in the Total selected read-only field as shown below.

 Note that the user can select multiple subbasins from the Map View prior to running the Compute CN command by holding the [Ctrl] key while selecting the desired subbasins.

 Defining Computational Data

 The Define Computational Data section contains three panels: Land Use Data, Hydrologic Soil Type Data, and Intermediate Results.
 These panels are used to define the land cover data and hydrologic soil group data that will be used for computing the curve number for the selected subbasins.